EasterCompany/Overlord/README.md

 Contained within this repository is a collection of open source applications which are deployed on the [easter.company](https://easter.company) domain and are contained within the Overlord framework.
-You can find documentation for these applications in their repositories `README`:
+You can find documentation for these applications in each repositories readme file:
 <br/>

 [Overlord-Server](https://github.com/eastercompany/Overlord-Server/blob/main/README.md)